 - Can I do public history as part of a Ph.D.?

 - Yes.
 We encourage students to take minor fields in either archival studies or public history.
 This expertise will increase your options when you are finishing your degree and entering the job market.
 Combining academic and public history will qualifying you for employment in a range of non-academic institutions (preservation offices, historical societies, federal agencies, consulting firms, libraries and archives) as well as opening up a broader range of academic teaching jobs.
 Having completed three courses for a minor field, we would encourage you to add one more course and complete an internship in order to receive a Certificate in Public History.
 Finally, many of our faculty are qualified and happy to advise students interested in writing dissertations which focus on issues and themes in public history.

 - What opportunities exist for Public History internships?

-- See the description of our Archival Studies and Public History certificates.
+- See the description of our Public History certificate.

 - What sort of careers are available for those interested in public history?